turingschool-examples/flash_cards/README.md

 This is the starter repository for the [Flash Cards](http://backend.turing.io/module1/projects/flashcards) project.

+Run 'ruby runner.rb' from the commandline to play the game!

 ## Iteration 1

 The goal of iteration 1 is to create a card instance and turn instance.